Pomax/are-we-flying/docs/index.md

 }
 ```

-Now, if you were paying attention you'll have noticed that we've glossed over the `APIWrapper` code, which is arguably some of the most important code, because it's the code that lets clients interface "directly" with MSFS.
+Now, if you were paying attention you'll have noticed that we've glossed over the `APIRouter` code, which is arguably some of the most important code, because it's the code that lets clients interface "directly" with MSFS.
 The MSFS library offers five functions for this, which we need to expose to clients:

 - register: register as event listener for one of the (few) "subscription" based MSFS event.
 - forget: the opposite of register.